gpaul12/UNC-VIRT-FSF-PT-01-2023-U-LOLC-MTTH-Mod-5-Challenge/README.md

 - One CSS Page
   - Styles.css
     - Contains styling for changing attributes and buttons
-- One Javascript Page
+- One Javascript Page Contains:
-  _ Contains:
   _ Variables, including arrays and time conversion
   _ Event listeners
   _ if/else if statements
   _ For Loops
+  _ Functions
-  _ Functions \* Local Storage set and get
+  _ Local Storage set and get

+### Author

+- Gerry Paul